-Parents receive a copy of Appendix 1 and Voice levels poster (Appendix 2) as part of their child's reading record.
-We expect parents to read and support these as well as support their child's learning.
-We inform parents immediately if we have concerns about their child's welfare or behaviour.
+We expect parents to read this policy and support our Golden Rule (and three circles of respect and tolerance, keeping everyone safe and a forgiving nature) as well as support their child's learning.
+We inform parents as soon as possible if we have concerns about their child's welfare or behaviour.

 If the school has to use reasonable sanctions to keep their child and other children safe, parents should support the actions of the school.
-If parents have any concerns about the way their child has been treated, they should initially contact the teacher/tutor.
+If parents have any concerns about the way their child has been treated, they should initially contact the teacher.
 If the concern remains, they should contact the Head teacher.
 If these discussions do not resolve the issue, a formal grievance can be implemented. (see Concerns and Complaints Procedure).